Skip to main content

 5. Under Webhook request data, optionally configure:

-• Custom data fields: map Invicti placeholder fields to the payload structure your endpoint expects.
-See Payload customization below for details.
+• Custom data fields: customize the data your webhook endpoint receives by mapping Invicti placeholder fields to the payload structure your endpoint expects.
+For each field:

 PlaceholderDescriptionType